adsinopo/Java-Fundamentals/README.md

-#small edit haha CodingNomads Java Fundamentals
+# CodingNomads Java Fundamentals - adsinopo edit

 This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.